jenglick/scipy22-qiskit-runtime-tutorial/README.md

 ## Documentation

-Tutorials are located in the [documentation directory](docs/tutorials/README.md).
+Tutorials and presentation slides are located in the [documentation directory](docs/).

 ## Resources